Zhongornis: Evolutionary significance

 Zhongornis provides important anatomical information about the evolutionary transition from primitive basal Avialae like Archaeopteryx, which had a long bony tail and a dinosaur-like third finger, to the more advanced avialans like the Enantiornithes, which had reduced third fingers and tails fused into rigid pygostyles.
 Zhonghornis is the only fossil ever found that seems to be intermediate in these features.
 It appears to have one less bone in the third finger than Archaeopteryx, and one more than Longipteryx, suggesting that it is an intermediate between the two.
 Zhongornis also seems to be intermediate in its tail anatomy.
 It has only thirteen caudal vertebrae, far less than the 22 in Archaeopteryx.
 None of the vertebral centra are fused, but the last four do form a continuous lateral flange, implying that this specimen had an incipient pygostyle.
 Previous to this fossil Sanz et al. (1992) suggested that the evolution of the pygostyle may have proceeded as the numerous vertebrae of the tail became very small and highly ankylosed.
 Zhongornis suggests that shortening of the tail, and a large reduction in the number of vertebrae, preceded the origin of the pygostyle in the evolution of at least one bird language.

 Other interpretations

 After a detailed restudy, O'Connor and Sullivan suggest that this juvenile bird from the Early Cretaceous Jehol fauna of China actually possesses 20, rather than 14, tail vertebrae; further, this tail is very similar to those of Epidexipteryx (a scansoriopterygid) and Caudipteryx (an oviraptorosaur).
 Based on this and other features, the authors reinterpreted Zhongornis as the sister taxon of scansoriopterygids, and further suggested that this clade (Zhongornis + Scansoriopterygidae) is the sister group of Oviraptorosauria.
 Other phylogenetic analyses, including a larger dataset, don't consider the hypothesis that Zhongornis is a scansoriopterygid, instead finding it in its traditional position as a primitive relative of pygostylians, or as a close relative of Confuciusornis.
+Some researchers consider the scansoriopterygid hypothesis invalid, as they believe Zhongornis strongly differs from this group in many traits, traits that it also shares with birds.